mila-iqia/mila-docs/docs/Userguide_singularity_building.rst

 """""""

 If you have some code that you want to test before finalizing your container, you have two choices.
-You can either log into your container and run python code inside it with:
+You can either log into your container and run Python code inside it with:

 .. prompt:: bash $